electropus/electropus/README.md

 - 📫 How to reach me: i rarely check my mail so best thing you could do is send me a dm on insta: marijns_alt_account
 - I've worked on a lot of projects that i did not put on here so i'll make a list:
 Multiple utility plugins for minecraft 1.19.2 bukkit
-A couple discord bots,
+A couple discord bots
-A love tester website,
+A love tester website (this one is on here)
 Some roblox games and i've also worked on my own roblox exploit GUI.

 <!---